steven-wolfman/ubc-term-finder/dev-story.md

 ##### Initialization/Teardown/Skip May Not Work as You Think

 [`describe.skip`](https://jestjs.io/docs/api#describeskipname-fn) and Jest's test running framework as a whole may not work as you think.
-A good way to experiment with this is to replace the start of our overall tests (`describe("the getUbcTerm function",`) with:
+A good way to experiment with this is to replace the first line of our overall tests (`describe("the getUbcTerm function", () => {`) with these lines:

 ```typescript
 describe.skip("the getUbcTerm function", () => {